AIROB-Lab/flexible-modular-printed-sensor-system/README.md

 *Technical illustration of the different types of Mounting Brackets for (left to right) vertically connecting two bands, connecting four bands or two rows end-to-end at the corner of each band end, and horizontal connecting of two bands*

 Various Mounting brackets/ holders were designed to fulfill different functions and had other geometric arrangements.
-Differ- ent Holders were needed to fulfill the following functions (see also Figure 2):
+Different Holders were needed to fulfill the following functions (see also Figure 2):
 1. Housing-band attachment: To attach the Sensor Housing to the band.
 2. Extending the band length: Holders that serve to extend the band between the bands.
 3. Connect Sensor Rows: Holders that vertically connect a possible second row of sensors on a separate band.